gl-inet/docs/docs/setup/firmware.md

 ### Download from our official website manaully

-You can download the firmware file from our [website](http://download.gl-inet.com/firmware/).
-Moreover, we will upload testing firmware files to the [testing](http://download.gl-inet.com/firmware/testing/) folder before official release.
+You can download the firmware file from our [website](https://dl.gl-inet.com).

 ## Upload Firmware

 You can use the `Upload Firmware` button to upload the firmware file.
 Simply drag and drop your firmware file to the area indicated in the web admin page.

 ![firmware](https://static.gl-inet.com/docs/en/2.x/setup/src/firmware/firmware2.jpg)

 ## Compile Firmware